clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Running DBRS with Redis
 ***********************

-The Redis stack application is enabled for a multinode Kubernetes environment using Intel® Optane™ DCPMM PMem DIMMs in fsdax mode for storage.
+The Redis stack application is enabled for a multinode Kubernetes environment using Intel Optane DCPMM PMem DIMMs in fsdax mode for storage.

 The source code used for this application can be found in the `Github repository`_